japoveda10/webservice/README.md

 * PUT http://localhost:3000/api/device_state (it just returns a message that it received a request)
 * DELETE http://localhost:3000/api/device_state (deletes all points in device_state)

-## InfluxDB

-InfluxDB is an open source Time Series database.
-It is written in Go and has various optimizations.
-The database this web service uses is called monitor.
-It has 2 measurements (or tables in the Relational Databases world vocabulary):

-- historical
-- device_state

-Each measurement has fields and tags.